EB-5 Visa Complete Guide (2026): Investment Criteria, Timelines, and FAQs for Investors

 • Conditional residency: 2 years

-• Permanent residency: After USCIS approves Form I-829, a typical timeline may be:
+• Permanent residency: After USCIS approves Form I-829:

 • Approval notification: 2-4 weeks after approval